-- 3.1 The student must make an appeal by submitting the University Appeals form, along with with relevant independent evidence, to the Assessment and Awards Team (Academic Registry) within TEN working days of the official publication date of the results.
+3.1 The student must make an appeal in writing by fully completing the University Appeals form, and must provide relevant independent documentary evidence, to the Assessment and Awards Team (Academic Registry) within TEN working days of the official publication date of the results.
 Students may indicate the form of remedy they are seeking.
+The appeal form is available on the student hub at:

+https://my.cumbria.ac.uk/Student-Life/Support/Your-Studies/Assessment-and-Exams/Appeals/

-The appeal form is available on MyCumbria at . https://my.cumbria.ac.uk/Student-Life/Your-Studies/Assessments/Appeals/. - 3.1.1 Should the grounds for appeal not be clearly stated on the appeal form the University reserves the right to contact the student for further clarification on the exact grounds under which the appeal is being sought. - 3.1.2 The University Appeals process is an evidence based procedure that requires students to submit evidence in support of their claim.
+- 3.1.1 Should the grounds for appeal not be clearly stated on the appeal form the University reserves the right to contact the student for further clarification on the exact grounds under which the appeal is being sought. - 3.1.2 The University Appeals process is an evidence based procedure that requires students to submit independent documentary evidence in support of their claim.